tarankalra1/useful_funcs/aws_create_HPC_environ.md

 ```
 pcluster create -c ghost_config ghost
 ```
-Note: 11 mins took to do this step
+Note: 11 mins to finish this step

 When configuration was complete setting up it showed no errors in the config file and said that the stack was completed

-Note: The configuration file is created on the path ~/.parallelcluster/config in our local machine
+Note: The configuration file is created on the path ~/.parallelcluster/ghost_config in our local machine

 #### 4. Setting up the dependencies for COAWST on AWS cloud
 Now that our parallel cluster is configured, we need to ssh into it and start installing the dependencies.